[Updated: January 24, 2018. Originally Posted: October 2011.]

 - Bank Fees: Your bank probably charges a fee when you use another bank’s ATM — this applies to international ATMs too.
 The fees will either be a flat fee (usually between $1-$5) and/or a small percentage of the withdraw (1-2%).

 - If your bank charges a flat fee it is wiser to withdraw large chunks at a time.
-This way you’ll reduce the amount of fees charged.
+This way you’ll reduce these extra fees.

 - Members of Bank of America (USA), Barclays (United Kingdom), BNP Paribas (France), China Construction Bank (China), Deutsche Bank (Germany), Scotiabank (Canada) and Westpac (Australia and New Zealand) can use each others ATMs without being charged transaction fees.